amuzetnoM/research/docs/docker/configuration.md

 FROM ubuntu:22.04
 ```

-The system automatically selects the appropriate base image depending on your hardware.
+The system automatically selects the appropriate base image depending on your hardware using the `environment_manager.py` script.

 ## Docker Compose